wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.0.1 =
+* Exclude posts/pages option wasn't saved on the options page.
+It works now.
+* 2.0 included an unnecessary function that broke Relevanssi in WP 2.8.5.
+Fixed that.

 = 2.0 =
 * Post authors can now be indexed and searched.
 Author are indexed by their display name.